Menelaus29/husterVhust/README.md

 ## How to Play

 1. **Install Greenfoot**
-   - To play Library Defense, you need to install [Greenfoot](https://www.greenfoot.org/download), an interactive Java development environment designed for creating games and simulations.
+   - To play husterVhust, you need to install [Greenfoot](https://www.greenfoot.org/download), an interactive Java development environment designed for creating games and simulations.
    - Follow the installation instructions for your operating system (Windows, macOS, or Linux).

 2. **Download the Game**